heikkkk/IDATT2105-Full-stack---Semester-Project/README.md

 # CI/CD - Github Actions
 ## CI
-Tests are run continuously with the Continuous Integration pipeline through Github Actions.
-The pipeline executes npm commands to build the application and run tests.
-There is also another pipeline that automatically run cypress e2e tests.
+Tests run continuously with the Continuous Integration (CI) pipeline through Github Actions.
+Our CI pipeline is designed to automatically execute npm commands to build the application and run unit tests.
+Additionally, we have a separate pipeline dedicated to running Cypress end-to-end (e2e) tests.
+This involves starting both the backend and frontend services as part of the workflow.
+It gets triggered by pull requests to the main branch, or if the [Backend Repository](https://github.com/heikkkk/IDATT2105-Semester-Project-Backend) requests a pull request to its main branch.
+Click [here](https://github.com/heikkkk/IDATT2105-Semester-Project-Backend/blob/main/.github/workflows/trigger-e2e-pipeline.yml) for more details.

 ## CD
-The Continuous Deployment pipeline automates the deployment of the Quizopia frontend application to GitHub Packages whenever changes are pushed to the main branch.
-NOTE: It only gets deployed if the version number is incremented in package.json:
+Our Continuous Deployment (CD) pipeline automatically deploys the frontend application to GitHub Packages.
+This process is triggered whenever changes are pushed to the main branch. **IMPORTANT NOTE**: The deployment will only work if the version number in the package.json file is incrementet:
 ```json
 {
   "name": "@heikkkk/idatt2105-semester-project-frontend",